deltasource/mihaela-online-learning-platform/README.md

 # Online Learning Platform API

+This project is an Online Learning Platform that consists of a React.js frontend built with Vite and a Spring Boot backend API.

-The Online Learning Platform API is a backend service built with Spring Boot that powers an online learning platform.
-It provides endpoints for managing students, instructors, courses, and videos, enabling instructors to create and manage content, while students can enroll, access course materials, and track their progress.
-This API is designed to be scalable, secure, and easy to integrate with frontend applications for a seamless learning experience.
+The backend provides endpoints for managing students, instructors, courses, and video content, while the frontend offers a dynamic and responsive user interface for students and instructors.

+The platform allows instructors to create and manage courses, upload videos, and track student progress.
+Students can enroll in courses, access materials, and monitor their learning progress.

 ## Features